mailchimp/content-style-guide/06-web-elements.html.md

 ### Links

-Provide a link whenever you’re referring to something on an external website.
+Provide a link whenever you are referring to something on an external website.
 Use links to point users to relevant content and trusted external resources.

-Don’t include preceding articles (a, an, the, our) when you link text.
+Do not include preceding articles (a, an, the, our) when you link text.
 For example:

 - Yes: Read the [automation guide](#) for details.
 - No: Read [the automation guide](#) for details.

-If a link comes at the end of a sentence or before a comma, don’t link the punctuation mark.
+If a link comes at the end of a sentence or before a comma, do not link the punctuation mark.

-Don’t say things like “Click here!” or “Click for more information” or “Read this.”
+Do not say things like "Click here!" or "Click for more information" or "Read this."
 Write the sentence as you normally would, and link relevant keywords.

 Links should look different than regular copy, strong text, or emphasis text.
-They should have a hover state that communicates they’re interactive, and should have a distinct active and visited state.
+They should have a hover state that communicates they're interactive, and should have a distinct active and visited state.
 When setting the hover state of links, be sure to include focus state as well, to help readers using assistive technologies and touch devices.

 ### Lists

 Use lists to present steps, groups, or sets of information.
 Give context for the list with a brief introduction.
-Number lists when the order is important, like when you’re describing steps of a process.
-Don’t use numbers when the list’s order doesn’t matter.
+Number lists when the order is important, like when you are describing steps of a process.
+Do not use numbers when the list's order does not matter.

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
-If list items are not complete sentences, don’t use punctuation, but do capitalize the first word of each item.
+If list items are not complete sentences, do not use punctuation, but do capitalize the first word of each item.

 ### Navigation